 Their DNA is the closest to humans, matching 95-99 percent depending on the report.
 Livescience.com reports a 98 percent identical genetic level).
 They are often a recurring element in pop culture and media.
 The intelligent gorilla is an ever-mysterious creature.

 Guerilla Marketing with Gorillas

 They’re handsome.
-They have stories … you can see it in their eyes.
-Because they are so close to our genetic makeup, yet so very different from us, we connect with them and always want to watch what they do.
-Especially if they are doing something like saving pretty ladies and climbing up the Empire State Building.
+They have stories.
+You can see it in their eyes.
+Since they are so close to our genetic makeup, yet so very different from us, we connect with them.
+We'll always want to watch what they do especially if they are saving pretty ladies or climbing up the Empire State Building.
 Or … as seen in this video, playing Phil Collins’ “In the Air Tonight.”

 In today’s competitive marketing world, you have to mix it up.
 Go online with social media and email campaigns.
-Go print collateral with brochures and business cards from printingforless.com.
+Go print with brochures and business cards.
 And go viral with YouTube videos of gorillas.
-Or some sort of guerilla marketing.
+Or some guerilla marketing.

 Red Nose Day

-Comic relief is the name of the game when it comes to fundraising in the U.K. Red Nose Day is an event launched in 1988 and is a national institution in Europe.
+Comic relief is the name of the game when it comes to fundraising in the U.K. Red Nose Day is an event launched in 1988.
+It is a national institution in Europe.
 The BBC opens their network to celebrities and comedians to entertain viewers to raise money.
 This commercial brings characters together to join an advertising front for the 2009 campaign.

 Cadbury Pakistan Edition

 She’s a gorilla until she gets her wafer of creamy goodness.
 Then she’s a beautiful woman.
 Cadbury Perk was introduced in 1996 as a solution for a quick snack, and in 2009, the new Perk was packed with “Glucose Energy!” for a snack on the run.